All Episodes

 He is fueled by precisely the same brand of personal ambition as Bill Clinton.

-But where Clinton is damned as slick willy, Obama is hailed as a post-racial messiah.
+But where Clinton is damned as slick Willie, Obama is hailed as a post-racial messiah.

-Do I believe it Obama had this whole yes we can deal plan from age sixteen?
+Do I believe that Obama had this whole yes-we can deal planned from age-16?

 No, I would respond.

-I think he began plotting it at age twenty-two.
+I think he began plotting it at age 22.

 The predisposition, of course, doesn't help me in making the case against Obama, especially not with black people.